openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 ### Parameter 250: Unsecure / Secure Inclusion

 Unsecure / Secure Inclusion
-  * default Value 0
-  * 0 – Unsecure Inclusion
-  * 1 – Secure Inclusion

-The Weather Station Key supports both, the secure and unsecure inclusion.
+<ul&gt<li&gtdefault Value 0</li&gt <li&gt0 – Unsecure Inclusion</li&gt <li&gt1 – Secure Inclusion</li&gt </ul&gt<p&gtThe Weather Station Key supports both, the secure and unsecure inclusion.
 Even if the controller does not support security command classes, the Key could be included as unsecure and keep all the functionality.
 By default, the Key includes as unsecure.
-To include the Key as secure follow the procedure:

-  1. Include the Key into the controller
-  2. Set the parameter 250 to the value “1”
-  3. Enable add/remove mode on main controller,
-  4. Hold service button S between 1.5 and 4 seconds to exclude the module
-  5. If the exclusion of the module was successful, the LED on the module starts blinking
-  6. Unplug the module out of the power supply
-  7. enable add/remove mode on main controller
-  8. Plug the module into the power supply to star autoinclusion
-  9. Now the module should be included as secure
+To include the Key as secure follow the procedure:</p&gt <ol&gt<li&gtInclude the Key into the controller</li&gt <li&gtSet the parameter 250 to the value “1”</li&gt <li&gtEnable add/remove mode on main controller,</li&gt <li&gtHold service button S between 1.5 and 4 seconds to exclude the module</li&gt <li&gtIf the exclusion of the module was successful, the LED on the module starts blinking</li&gt <li&gtUnplug the module out of the power supply</li&gt <li&gtenable add/remove mode on main controller</li&gt <li&gtPlug the module into the power supply to star autoinclusion</li&gt <li&gtNow the module should be included as secure</li&gt </ol&gt<p&gtThe same procedure is to include the module as unsecure</p&gt

-The same procedure is to include the module as unsecure Values in the range 0 to 1 may be set.
+Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.